Cy Gavin

 Cy Gavin (born 1985) is an American artist, in paint, sculpture, performance art, and video, who lives and works in New York.
 Gavin has often incorporated unusual materials in his paintings such as tattoo ink, pink sand, diamonds, staples, and seeds.
-Cy Gavin is currently represented by Gagosian Gallery.
+Gavin is currently represented by Gagosian Gallery.

 Early life and education

 Gavin was born in Pittsburgh, Pennsylvania and grew up 20 miles south of Pittsburgh in a steel and coal mining town called Donora, Pennsylvania.
 Both Gavin's mother and father worked in the region's glass factories.

-Gavin graduated from Carnegie Mellon University in 2007 and Columbia University's MFA program in 2016.
+Gavin graduated from Carnegie Mellon University in 2007 and Columbia University School of the Arts in 2016.

 Work

 After graduating from Carnegie Mellon, Gavin moved to San Francisco and worked in post-production for several years before relocating to New York in 2010.
 In New York, Gavin worked as Associate Producer for avant-garde opera company, Beth Morrison Projects, as Web Content Manager for non-profit gallery PARTICIPANT INC, and served as archivist for Vito Acconci.